alex-53-8/springboot-configuration-profiles-and-env-variables/README.md

 profile only and will appear in an application once a developer applies a profile's name during application's startup.

 ## How configuration keys' map is created
 During startup a configuration keys' map is created.
-The map is filled with the keys and value from configuration files.
+The map is filled with the keys and values from configuration files.
 Not all configuration files are read - only those files are read that match active profiles and `default` one.
 If the same configuration keys are exist then the value of such key is overridden by the latest specified profile.
 There is a simple order of reading configuration files: `default` (`application.yml`) is read every time first and then